Zach-Galek/USMT-Manager/Readme.md

 - Use of both server and PC names is permitted
 - Backup functionality for OneDrive
+- Now allows spaces in backup tags
+- Automatically redirects to backup when completed

 ## Todo

-- Error Handling
+~~- Error Handling

-Errors need to be added for missing files or folders in the event a backup does not exist.
+~~Errors need to be added for missing files or folders in the event a backup does not exist.

-- Account for Variables With Spaces
+~~- Account for Variables With Spaces

-Server or PC names shouldn't contain spaces, but if any do they currently won't be accepted.
+~~Server or PC names shouldn't contain spaces, but if any do they currently won't be accepted.

 - MIG View